 Corujeira was the youngest artist in the ground-breaking exhibition curated by Mari Carmen Ramirez 'El Taller Torres Garcia: The School of the South' at the Huntington Art Gallery, in Austin, Texas which anchored his practice in pre- Columbian Abstraction.

 His painting combines intersecting, rhythmic lines over fields of colour, resulting in beautifully meditative works that invite close inspection.
-With a strong connection to Brice Marden’s Cold Mountain series, Corujeira's work has a poetic grounding.
 Far from being a disjointed clutter, Corujeira's line is balanced and deeply considered.
 Through thinning slow-drying acyclic paint and applying it gradually to the canvas in successive layers, Corujeira’s earthy tones seek to create an experience of absolute contemplation for the viewer.
 In conversation with the author Kevin Power, Corujeira remarks ‘I interpret my painting as a way of being in this world, a way of establishing mechanisms to comprehend reality, rather than painting as a carrier of ideas.’